alexandrwang/slate/source/index.html.md

 If `allow_multiple` is `true`, the value will be an array of categories, each one being one of the original categories.

 If `category_ids` was provided, there will be another field `category_id` corresponding to the given id of the chosen category/categories.

-For example, it could look like:
+See the [Callback section](#callbacks) for more details about callbacks.

 # Create Comparison Task